RamiFareed1989/my-first-website/README.md

 Welcome!

-This is my very first website with some basic html and css codes and images and i'm looking forward learn more and apply the learned knowledge!
+This is my very first website with some basic html and css codes and images and I'm looking forward learn more and apply the learned knowledge!

 Code used: